c10udburst-discord/aliucord-plugins/README.md

 - [EditWebhooks](https://github.com/C10udburst/aliucord-plugins/raw/builds/EditWebhooks.zip) |
   View, delete and create webhooks
 - [SendEmbeds](https://github.com/C10udburst/aliucord-plugins/raw/builds/SendEmbeds.zip) |
-  Adds a `/embed` command which opens an ui which can be used to send embeds (using links).
+  Adds a `/embed` command and a button  which opens an ui which can be used to send embeds (using links and webhooks).